Does This Look Infected?: Composition

+Lyrics

 The album's lyrical topics are darker than the lyrical topics on All Killer No Filler.
-Sum 41's vocalist Deryck Whibley said, "A lot of stuff happened in the past year that opened our eyes to new things," Whibley said.
+Sum 41's vocalist/rhythm guitarist Deryck Whibley said, "A lot of stuff happened in the past year that opened our eyes to new things," Whibley said.
 "The whole last year has been really crazy around the world.
 There's been so much stuff going on and it's been so televised.
 I think we've all become more aware.
 When we were writing the last record everything was happy go lucky.
 Now this time we've seen a little bit more and our eyes have been opened up a little bit."
 The album's lyrical topics include hatred, war, internal demons, disliking the world, suicide, drugs, insomnia and HIV.
 The song "Mr. Amsterdam" is about an embittered man.
 Whibley said, "'Mr. Amsterdam' is sort of about a guy who hates everything, very bitter person who kind of hates the world."
 He explains, "He's against the world."
 The song is also about the complacency of pop culture in 2002, the year that Does This Look Infected? was released, and technology that was new during the year that the album was released.
 Whibley explained the meaning of "Mr. Amsterdam", saying, "We depend so much on new technology to make sure that we don't have to do anything.
 Everything's being laid out so we can sit at home and do nothing and never leave our homes.
 You can order all your groceries from the computer.
 You can do anything you want.
 You can just sit there and become fatter.
 And I think that's bad."